Biogeographic regions of Europe: Approach

 The European Agency for Environmental Protection has taken a pragmatic approach to defining biogeographic regions in Europe.

 Basic principles included to limit the number of regions to those already identified in the Habitats Directive, with no "sub-classes", and to produce only a small scale map in which small islands of different regions or of no defined region would be included in the surrounding major region.

 For example, Turkey is divided into the Mediterranean, Black Sea and Anatolian biogeographic regions, but it could be argued that parts of that country belong to the Alpine region.

 For the sake of simplicity, national borders were sometimes taken as the borders between regions.

 Paper-based maps were used for some areas, so some of the boundaries are imprecise.

 Regions

 The biogeographical regions and the main threats to their biodiversity as of 2003 are:

+The European country with the most biogeographical regions is Russia, with six, followed by Romania, with five.
+Croatia, France, Norway, and Spain each include four biogeographical regions.